bernardphh/500px-APIless/README.md

    - [ ] Play slideshow in random order
    - [ ] Making a GUI
    - [ ] Automatic data analysis
+   - [ ] Sorting a column in the output HTML file is too long to be practical if the table is big (200+ rows).
+Break the long table or  sort the list before writting to html.

 Prior to this project, I have zero knowledge about python and web scraping.
 No doubt there are rooms for improvements.
 I left abundant comments in the code to make the intention clear, just in case someone wants to chip in.